wTristaan/auto-satisfying-tiktok/README.md

 ## Usage

-1. Configure the necessary parameters in the `config.json` file.
+1. Configure the necessary parameters in the `.env` file.

 2. Run the main script: